msejaz/SCCMdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   **Drive space reserve (MB)**: The value that you configure for this setting determines the amount of free space on a drive before Configuration Manager chooses a different drive and continues the copy process to that drive.
 Content files can span multiple drives.

 -   **Content Locations**: Specify the content locations for the content library and package share.
 Configuration Manager copies content to the primary content location until the amount of free space reaches the value specified for **Drive space reserve (MB)**.
 By default, the content locations are set to **Automatic**.
-The primary content location is set to the disk drive that has the most disk space at installation, and the secondary location is assigned to the disk drive that has the second-most free disk space.
+The primary content location is set to the disk drive that has the most disk space at the time of installation, and the secondary location is assigned to the disk drive that has the second-most free disk space.
 When the primary and secondary drives reach the drive space reserve, Configuration Manager selects another available drive with the most free disk space and continues the copy process.

 > [!NOTE]
 >  To prevent Configuration Manager from installing on a specific drive, create an empty file named **no_sms_on_drive.sms** and copy it to the root folder of the drive before you install the distribution point.